 Kimberly Steger was re-elected president of Mid-Nebraska Community Foundation for its new fiscal year beginning June 1.
 Other officers re-elected by the Community Foundation’s Board of Directors are: J. Patrick Keenan, vice president, and Dan O’Neill, secretary-treasurer.

 “It’s wonderful how the Community Foundation helps generous people, worthy nonprofits and good projects.”
 Steger said.
 While it continues to grow, the Community Foundation currently administers more than 275 separate charitable and scholarship funds.

-Steger has served ten years on the Community Foundation’s Board of Directors.
+Steger has served eleven years on the Community Foundation’s Board of Directors.
 “It’s a very rewarding board to serve on,” she said.